RobNor12/RobNor12/README.md

 👨‍💻 Credentials and Who I Am

-I am an inspiring IT personal intersted in the feilds of programing, data analytics and cybersecurity
+I am an inspiring IT professional interested in the fields of programming, data analytics, and cybersecurity

 | Crediental name | Crediental Classification | Issuing Authority | Status |
 | :--- | :--- |:--- | :--- |